 Some HULK Techniques

-- Reference Forgery – the referrer that points at the request is obfuscated and points into either the host itself or some major prelisted websites.
+- Reference Forgery – the referrer that points at the request is obfuscated and points to either the host itself or some major prelisted websites.

-- Unique Transformation of URL – to eliminate caching and other optimization tools, crafting custom parameter names and values and they are randomized and attached to each request, rendering it to be unique, enable the request to bypass many CDN systems.
+- Unique Transformation of URL – to eliminate caching and other optimization tools, crafting custom parameter names and values, which are randomized and attached to each request, rendering it dynamic and enabling the request to bypass many CDN systems.

 When the servers’ limits of concurrent connections are reached, the server can no longer respond to legitimate requests from other users.

-It worth to mention that HULK attack demands many resources for client side as well, therefore a single node will not be able to run high attack rates.
+It is worth mentioning that HULK attack demands many resources from the client side as well.
+Therefore, a single node will not be able to run high attack rates.

 Technical Analysis